Powerdraw Setup

 4. Select the Advanced section

-Disable Automatic Diagram Behaviors
+Disable Automatic Diagram Behaviours

 Turn off the following options: